spandit98/Netflix-Movies-and-TV-Shows-Clustering/README.md

 Integrating this dataset with other external datasets such as IMDB ratings, rotten tomatoes can also provide many interesting findings.

-## In this project, you are required to do
+## In this project, we are required to do
 * Exploratory Data Analysis

 * Understanding what type content is available in different countries